Reese Witherspoon Shares Behind The Scenes Photos Of ‘Big Little Lies’ Family On Last Day Of Filming

-As fans eagerly await the upcoming season of Big Little Lies, Reese Witherspoon is giving them a little sneak peak of what went down on season 2.
+As fans eagerly await the upcoming season of Big Little Lies, Reese Witherspoon is giving them a little sneak peek of what went down on Season 2.

 Since the first season of HBO’s hit show ended, Reese Witherspoon has been teasing fans with some behind the scenes photos with other big names in her cast like Nicole Kidman, Meryl Streep, Laura Dern, Zoe Kravitz, and Shailene Woodley.
 But just yesterday, the actress told fans that the cast had wrapped up the second season of filming and there were so many emotions that were running through her mind.